tomica00/ATEM-mini-fan-mod/README.md

 3. Carefully release the case clips by sliding a guitar pick along the edge.

 4. Carefully open the case, from the taller (thicker) side.
 There is a flex cable on the thinner side.
+(In case the flex cable slips out, the connector opens by pulling upwards on the brown thingy.
+It should open like a door.
+Slide the cable back in and close the door.)

 5. Unplug the fan cable.